MapBBCode/mapbbcode/EMBEDDING.md

 12. Create a new topic with a map and check it out afterwards.
 13. Log out and check maps in topics.

+### Private messages

+1. Create another user.
+2. Open private messages panel and start writing a PM to that user.
+3. Add a map to the private message, check its preview, and then send it.
+4. There should be no mapbbcode scripts in the private messages page now.
+5. Log in as another user and open the received message.
+The map should be displayed properly.
+6. Click reply, add a map, click preview to check that it's working.

 ### External maps

 1. Enable external maps in the administration panel.